 Many did not understand what this woman was doing.
-As he walked he hummed one of the last lullabies he would sing to his baby and a tear wetted his cheeks, but his feet did not stop until he reached the temple doors.
+As she walked she hummed one of the last lullabies she would sing to her baby and a tear wet her cheeks, but her feet didn't stop until she reached the doors of the temple.
 I can imagine a sad heart and eyes full of tears.
 This woman, Ana, was giving her only son, her miracle, her one-year-old baby, to the service of God.
-Nobody understood the decision of this "denaturalized" mother, but there was something bigger than the feelings of a mother, something much bigger than seeing a child grow up.
-Above all, she had made a promise to God.
+No one understood the decision of this "denatured" mother, but there was something greater than the feelings of a mother, something much greater than watching a child grow up.
+Above all else, she had made a promise to God.

 (This story is in the bible, read it: 1 Samuel 1)

-Ana could not have children and she suffered a lot because of it.
-Until one day, she promised God that if she gave him a child, she would give it to him.
-I do not know about you, but sometimes when we are having a need, we ask God for a miracle or bless us with / in something, and at the same time we promise God many things if he moves "FIRST".
-Then when He fulfills and then we have to do our part, we often fill ourselves with excuses such as: "God, understand that it is difficult now", or "I need one (and even another) confirmation", and "Suddenly this is not of God ", etc. But that's when it touches us.
-Where many of us do not live up to what we promise.
+Ana could not have children and suffered a lot because of it.
+Until one day, he promised God that if he gave her a son, she would give him to him.
+I don't know about you, but sometimes when we are in need, we ask God for a miracle or to bless us with / in something, and at the same time we promise God many things if he moves "FIRST".
+So when He complies and then we have to do our part, many times we are filled with excuses such as: "God, understand that right now it is difficult", or "I need one (and even another) confirmation", and "Suddenly this is not of God ”, etc. But that's when it's our turn.
+Where many of us fail to deliver on what we promise.

 Do you know what's funny?
 God always fulfills his promise first than you.
 So that you have reached the dilemma of having to decide whether to fulfill your promise or not, it is because you feel that you are obligated, because God fulfilled first, it was never the other way around.
 Think about this:

-Remember that the last words of Jesus were "CONSUMED IS", which also means "PROMISE FULFILLED".
+Remember that the last words of Jesus were "IT IS FINISHED", which also means "FULFILLED PROMISE".